axano/oscpNotes/system_hacking.md

 LINUX

-#PrivEsc
 # https://youtu.be/sW10TlZF62w?t=1610   NODE
-#if able to run command as other user
+# if able to run command as other user
 chmod u+s on dash shell after copying it. chown tom:admin /tmp/axano; chmod 6755 /tmp/axano # if group id is also needed execute with dash -p